zestyzesty/ember-cli-deploy-zesty-pack/README.md

 ember install ember-cli-deploy-zesty-pack
 ```

-To update your config/deploy.js from our blueprint run
+To update your config/deploy.js and circle.yml from our blueprint run

 ```
 ember generate zesty-deploy-config